vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Compiler Errors/Info.md

 ::descriptions::{.context-e} provide important context to the error code, explaining what specifically may be wrong.

 :::info
-If your error is not ::underlined in red::{.error-underline} in your IDE, [configure it correctly](../../IDE%20Configuration.md).
+If your error isn't ::underlined in red::{.error-underline} in your IDE, [configure it correctly](../../IDE%20Configuration.md).
 Compiler errors should be underlined, and you should see autocompleted suggestions as you type.
 :::

 ### Details
 #### Errors in packages
-If errors are appearing from a package, and not Assets, then either the package is not valid for your version of Unity, or it is corrupted.
+If errors are appearing from a package, and not Assets, then either the package isn't valid for your version of Unity, or it is corrupted.
 Go to the Package Manager (**Window | Package Manager**), expand the dropdown for the package having issues, and [upgrade or downgrade versions](https://docs.unity3d.com/Manual/upm-ui-update.html) until you no longer have errors in the project.